goliothlabs/golioth-rs/README.md

 ## Dependencies

 #### 1. `Clang` and `GCC ARM Toolchain`:
+Nordic's nrfxlib is written in C, we need Clang and the ARM GCC toolchain for generating bingings
 ```console
 $ sudo apt install llvm-dev libclang-dev clang
 $ sudo apt install gcc-arm-none-eabi
 ```

 #### 2. `flip-link`:
+This flips the stack for overflow protection
 ```console
 $ cargo install flip-link
 ```